 Christmas shopping and some leisurely baking

-I always savour a few holiday days as I like to take a few days off in the run up to Christmas.
+I always savour a few holiday days from work for the end of the year, as I like to take a few days off in the run up to Christmas.
 These are spent back home at my parents planning the Christmas feast, watching films, running around the local town, wrapping presents and baking treats.
-I like to make a traditional stollen, this year will be Nigel’s recipe, but also these soft amaretti which I make every year and are kept in a tin within arms reach of the sofa for the next few days (if they last that long.)
-Dinners are lighter in preparation for the feast ahead, I make butternut squash soup spiked with a splash of sherry (it is Christmas after all) and topped with parmesan, parsley and some toasted pumpkin seeds.
+I always like to make a traditional stollen, Nigel’s recipe is a winner.
+Also these soft amaretti which I make every year and are kept in a tin within arms reach of the sofa for the following days (if they last that long).
+Dinners are lighter in preparation for the feast ahead, butternut squash soup spiked with a splash of sherry (it is Christmas after all) and topped with parmesan, parsley and some toasted pumpkin seeds.

 last minute wrapping & a Christmas ham

 For us Christmas Eve can involve a number of things.
-Last minute present wrapping with a espresso martini or the obligatory holiday viewing of Home alone with some festive spiced popcorn.
-The turkey will be brining, I will have prepped a few of my side dishes for tomorrow and later we may be falling out of a pub in a local town somewhere or more respectfully been guilted by Mum in to singing carols at Christmas Eve mass.
-However no matter what happens one tradition that never changes is my Mum’s Christmas Eve sticky ginger-glazed ham which we eat festively tipsy with creamy mash, peas or boiled cabbage and always a thick helping of parsley sauce.
+Last minute present wrapping with a espresso martini, a obligatory holiday viewing of Home alone with some festive spiced popcorn or a last minute dash to the supermarket as I realise I miss calculated how much sage or bacon I needed.
+By now the turkey will be brining and I will have prepped a few of my side dishes for tomorrow.
+Later we may be falling out of a pub in a local town somewhere or more respectfully been guilted by Mum in to singing carols at Christmas Eve mass.
+However no matter what happens one tradition that never changes is my Mum’s Christmas Eve sticky ginger-glazed ham which we eat festively tipsy with creamy champ, cabbage (boiled in salty ginger juices of the ham) and always a thick helping of parsley sauce.
 The ham itself I think is adapted from Nigella’s but with some secret twists I’m sure.

 The Big Day